LSeu-Open/Lab-Libraries/Tutorials/AI-Assisted-Coding.md

 In my other repository, I have gathered a list of resources of all the AI tools that are available to us.

-- [AIEnhancedWork](https://github.com/LSeu-Open/AIEnhancedWork) : A collection of AI-driven tools designed to enhance productivity, streamline task automation, and make everyday work more manageable.
+- [AIEnhancedWork](https://github.com/LSeu-Open/AIEnhancedWork) : A curated collection of AI tools for coding and everyday work.
   - [AI augmented IDE](https://github.com/LSeu-Open/AIEnhancedWork?tab=readme-ov-file#ai-augmented-ide) : The collection of AI augmented IDEs, either via extensions or built-in support.
   - [Coding AI providers](https://github.com/LSeu-Open/AIEnhancedWork?tab=readme-ov-file#coding-llms-providers) : The collection of Coding AI providers.
   - [Use AI in your IDE](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md) : A tutorial on how to use integrated AI models in your IDE.